 6. Düsseldorf, Germany

 Düsseldorf feels rather like a village (dorf) with its bicycle-friendly parks along the Rhine – so you may be surprised by the dynamism of the fashion and art scenes, as well as the heavy dose of stylishness among locals.
-To fit in, pick up designer duds on Flingerstrasse and Shadowstrasse, and begin your aesthetic education in the Stadtmitte neighbourhood, where you might purchase a conversation piece from Galerie Zimmermann & Heitmann or Setareh Gallery.
+To fit in in one of the world’s most liveable cities, pick up designer duds on Flingerstrasse and Shadowstrasse, and begin your aesthetic education in the Stadtmitte neighbourhood, where you might purchase a conversation piece from Galerie Zimmermann & Heitmann or Setareh Gallery.
 Take a breather back at your Airbnb rental near Victoriaplatz and then make your way past sunbathing locals on the Rhine River Promenade toward the Altstadt.
 Traditional altbier awaits at Uerige, an 1862 brewery; but you’ll find less biting drinks at relative newcomer Brauerei Kürzer.
 For another take on what’s local in Düsseldorf, head to Waraku in Little Tokyo for onigiri and bento, enjoyed alongside the third-largest Japanese community in Europe.

 7. Frankfurt, Germany